eclipse-basyx/basyx-python-sdk/README.md

 For further examples and tutorials, check out the `aas.examples`-package.
 Here is a quick overview:

-* `aas.examples.tutorial_create_simple_aas`: Creating an Asset Administration Shell with all required objects via Python code
+* `aas.examples.tutorial_create_simple_aas`: Create an Asset Administration Shell, including an Asset object and a Submodel
 * `aas.examples.tutorial_storage`: Manage a larger number of Asset Administration Shells in an ObjectStore and resolve references
-* `aas.examples.tutorial_serialization_deserialization`: Export or import AAS objects to/from JSON and XML documents
+* `aas.examples.tutorial_serialization_deserialization`: Use the JSON and XML serialization/deserialization for
-* `aas.examples.tutorial_aasx`: Export or import AAS objects with auxiliary files to/from AASX package files
+  single objects or full standard-compliant files
-* `aas.examples.tutorial_backend_couchdb`: Store, manage and update AAS objects in a CouchDB database
+* `aas.examples.tutorial_aasx`: Export Asset Administration Shells with related objects and auxiliary files to AASX package files

 ### Compliance Tool